alexjab/magic-fetch/README.md

  - `headers` (Object, Headers) - Default: `{}`
  - `credentials` (String) - Authentication credentials mode.

-See [https://github.github.io/fetch/](https://github.github.io/fetch/) for more information.
+When creating a queue, you need to pass an instance of `fetch`.
+If your browser environment does not have a native support for it (or you are cautious and want to ship one to your users nevertheless), you can use a polyfill; see [https://github.github.io/fetch/](https://github.github.io/fetch/) for more information.

 ### Create a queue